superdesk/web-publisher/docs/components/Storage/usage.rst

         }
     }

-In this case all objects that need to be persisted should implement **PersistableInterface** which extends default ``Doctrine\Common\Persistence\ObjectRepository`` Doctrine's interface.
+In this case, all objects that need to be persisted should implement **PersistableInterface** which extends Doctrine's default ``Doctrine\Common\Persistence\ObjectRepository`` interface.
-This component gives you simple interfaces to create storage agnostic repositories.
+This component gives you simple interfaces to create storage-agnostic repositories.